jdimauro/witch-lights/README.md

 (TODO: detail shot of 74HCT125 chip)

+It's time to connect the Arduino Interface Board with the Arduino Due itself.
+We're going to use the 20" M3 screw and stand-offs for that.

 Use hookup wire to connect the arduino's headers to the top part of the circuit board as follows:

 * Connect the *red* terminal (power) to the "5V" pin